wlepage/digitalimagecorrelation/index.md

 ### DIC setup example

 An example of a 3-D DIC system is shown below.
 There are two cameras with two lenses, two lights in stereo with the cameras (larger lights), and another fiber optic light for back-lighting the glass calibration grid.
 Note the tensile sample in the mechanical testing frame has a mechanical extensometer on its gauge section.
-Also, there is a fan gently blowing air between the cameras and the sample to minimize heat waves, following Jones and Reu ([doi:10.1007/s11340-017-0354-3](https://doi.org/10.1007/s11340-017-0354-3)).
+Also, there is a fan outside of the image for gently blowing air between the cameras and the sample to minimize heat waves, following Jones and Reu ([doi:10.1007/s11340-017-0354-3](https://doi.org/10.1007/s11340-017-0354-3)).

 <br />![DIC example setup]({{site.baseurl}}/assets/img/setup_photo1.jpg)<br /><br />